rencastillo/tec-ma2003b-lessons/4_Factor_Analysis/beamer/factor_analysis_presentation.typ

 ]

 #section-slide[Factor Analysis Theory]

+#slide(title: [Understanding Factor Analysis: The Detective Story])[
+  *Imagine you're a detective investigating what makes students perform well in school.*

+  You observe their grades in Math, Science, Literature, and History.
+But you suspect there are *hidden influences* behind these grades - things like "intelligence," "motivation," and "study habits" that you can't directly measure.

+  *What Factor Analysis does:*
+  - Looks for these *hidden factors* that explain why variables move together
+  - Separates what's *common* (shared patterns) from what's *unique* (individual noise)
+  - Tells you how much each hidden factor influences each observed variable

+  *The key insight:*
+  If Math and Science grades are highly correlated, there might be a hidden "quantitative ability" factor.
+If all subjects correlate, there might be a "general intelligence" factor.

+  *Why this matters:*
+  - Helps understand the *underlying structure* of phenomena
+  - Validates *theoretical models* (like intelligence theory)
+  - Separates *signal from noise* in measurements
+]

 #slide(title: [What is Factor Analysis?])[
   - A statistical method for modeling relationships among *observed variables* using *latent factors*.